elastisys/compliantkubernetes/docs/user-guide/self-managed-services/sealedsecrets.md

 Sealed Secrets have a section in their documentation about installing Sealed Secrets into a [restricted environment](https://github.com/bitnami-labs/sealed-secrets/tree/v0.24.2#helm-chart-on-a-restricted-environment), where they give a `config.yaml` that defines what should be installed.

-The following `config.yaml` is an example of what is required to install Sealed Secrets into Compliant Kubernetes.
+The following `config.yaml` is an example of what is required to install Sealed Secrets into Welkin.

 ```yaml
 serviceAccount: